sunyong6666/ICreateRobot-ICRobot-docs/docs/ICRobot/02QuickStart/03XiaoZhiAIUserGuide.md

 ## Preparation
 Step 1: Switch the ICRobot to XiaoZhi AI Mode.

-Refer to the Firmware Switching Instructions for mode switching guidance.
+For mode switching instructions, refer to the[Firmware Switching Guide](https://icreaterobot-icrobot-docs.readthedocs.io/en/latest/docs/ICRobot/07FirmwareManagement/03FirmwareSwitching.html).

 Step 2: Complete the XiaoZhi AI Configuration.

-Refer to the XiaoZhi AI Configuration Tutorial for setup steps.
+For configuration instructions, refer to the [XiaoZhi AI Configuration Guide](https://icreaterobot-icrobot-docs.readthedocs.io/en/latest/docs/ICRobot/04OperationManual/02XiaoZhiAIConfigurationGuide.html).

 The XiaoZhi AI functions can only be used after completing all the above steps.